Matthew Michalewicz: SolveIT Software

 Michalewicz co-founded SolveIT Software in 2004, a year after his arrival in Australia.
 The other co-founders are Zbigniew Michalewicz, Martin Schmidt, and Constantine Chiriac.
 All were the co-authors of the book Adaptive Business Intelligence.
 Several employees from NuTech also came to join the new company including NuTech board member and former president of Poland Lech Wales.
 The company develops advanced planning and scheduling optimization software, which helps manage complex operations using artificial intelligence.
 Most of the products were initially developed around the key South Australian industries of wine and grain handling, and today SolveIt has a specialist mining division due to early adoption of the company's products within the mining market.
 The software helps companies optimize their production, logistics, maintenance, and workforce activities.

 During his time at SolveIT, Michalewicz has grown the company to approximately 150 employees and 5 international offices.
-He also secured contracts with many companies including Rio Tinto, BHP, Fortescue Metals Group, Xstrata, BMA Coal and Incitec Pivot.
+He also secured contracts with many companies including Rio Tinto, BHP, Fortescue, Xstrata, BMA Coal and Incitec Pivot.

-In September 2012, SolveIT Software was purchased by French industrial company Schneider Electric.
+In September 2012, SolveIT Software was purchased by Schneider Electric.
 As part of the purchase, it was announced that the software systems owned by SolveIT would be integrated into Schneider's MES software to create a single platform.
 It was also announced that Michalewicz would stay with the company after the acquisition was complete.